Internet Connections – Wireless, Broadband, DSL, Cable ...

 To get a dial-up connection, your computer will dial a phone number using your telephone line.Dial-up connections need a modem to connect to the internet and you pay for a call each time you dial-up.
 Dial-up connections are really slow compared to broadband, and are usually too slow for streaming video and making voice or video calls on the internet.

-If you want to do more than read web pages and send emails, you’ll probably need a broadband connection.
+If you want to do more than read web pages and send emails, you’ll probably need a broadband connection and is when the use of secure email providers is essential to have a secure email.

 Broadband is a high-speed internet connection.Unlike dial-up, with broadband your phone line is not tied up.
 You can make a phone call and be on the internet at the same time.
 With broadband, you can watch live news and sport, download and share large files quickly and shop or bank online more easily.